Vets hands holding cat and dog.

 Some key points about pet insurance coverage include:

 As in the human healthcare market, the cost of providing quality care for dogs, cats, and other pets has gone up.
 In many ways, this is a positive development.
-Veterinary medicine has become more sophisticated and doctors routinely employ advanced diagnostic techniques, such as magnetic resonance imaging (MRI) and computerized tomography (CT), as well as innovative treatment options like arthroscopic surgery and a full range of radiation, chemotherapy, and alternative cancer care options.
+Veterinary medicine has become more sophisticated, and doctors routinely employ advanced diagnostic techniques, such as magnetic resonance imaging (MRI) and computerized tomography (CT), as well as innovative treatment options like arthroscopic surgery and a full range of radiation, chemotherapy, and alternative cancer care options.
 While these modern techniques keep the standard of living and quality of care high for our pets, they can get quite expensive.
 Bills sometimes run into the thousands or even tens of thousands of dollars.

 Pet insurance covers a range of veterinary healthcare costs.
 For most pet owners with pet insurance, it makes it easy to follow a veterinarian’s recommended course of treatment knowing that your coverage will provide financial peace of mind.

-What are the Components of a Pet Insurance Policy?
+What Are the Components of a Pet Insurance Policy?

-Pet health insurance providers offer several basic types of policies and upgrades.
+Pet insurance providers offer several basic types of policies and upgrades.
 The main components of a pet insurance policy include:

 You can purchase your policy directly from a pet insurance company or an insurance agency representing several different companies.